seeshuraj/flow-manager-system/README.md

 # Python Backend Flow Manager System

-A robust microservice for managing sequential task execution with conditional flow control, built with FastAPI and Python.
+A microservice for managing sequential task execution with conditional flow control, built with FastAPI and Python.

 ## 🚀 Features